Sunday, April 23, 2017

 The first shots in the movie show small town Arkansas residents of modest means, unpretentious, playing checkers and whittling sticks.
 The music we hear is folksy, featuring the sounds of a strumming guitar and whistling.
 There is no whiff in the air of intellectual urban American culture here.
 These are the citizens that will become the fuel which propels Lonesome Rhodes (Andy Griffith, in his powerful film debut, nothing like benign Andy Taylor in his future TV role) to stardom.
 At this point, he is a traveling, hard-drinking bum, who avails himself of the nightly accommodations supplied by county jails.
 He is “discovered,” similar to a movie star, by radio journalist Marcia Jeffries (Patricia Neal), who gets the local sheriff, Big Jeff Bess (the actor’s real name), who we learn is attracted to her, to allow her to record prisoners in the Pickett County jail as part of her interview program.
 It is called “A Face in the Crowd,” because the movie was based on a story in a collection of short stories entitled Some Faces in the Crowd.
 But the title is significant, because it encapsulates what a democracy is, the emphasis on the individual amid a larger entity consisting of many people.
 It also hints at the perversion of the democratic system, as that “face,” when projected out of proportion to its place in society, can sway that collection of individuals acting as one massive organism.

 Marcia just wants the captive men to tell personal stories.
 They react as many do; they shun being in the spotlight.
 When she mentions that maybe someone can sing a song, they suggest a man named Larry Rhodes (the last name suggests someone who wants to keep moving, and is not prone to committing to anyone, or anything, else).
 He is sleeping after the police arrested him for drunk and disorderly conduct, behavior he generally never relinquishes in the story.
 He is hostile at first.
 When Marcia explains what she is doing in the jail, his first response reveals his selfish, narcissistic personality by saying, “What do I get out of this?”
-Marcia says that she studied music at prestigious Sarah Lawrence College, in northeastern America, where she learned that one can appreciate real American music by listening to it “from the bottom up.”
+Marcia says that she studied music at prestigious Sarah Lawrence College, in the state of New York, where she learned that one can appreciate real American music by listening to it “from the bottom up.”
 One can understand from this condescending attitude why common rural folk would resent conceited intellectuals.

-Rhodes makes a deal as a condition to performing; the sheriff will release him in the morning.
+Rhodes makes a deal as a condition to performing: the sheriff will release him in the morning.
 In her introduction, it is Marcia who gives him the nickname “Lonesome,” which conjures up sympathy, but suggests the American worship of the rugged individualism of the western cowboy.
 Rhoades is rustically poetic (talking about how darkness “douses” the daytime), and charismatic as he tells stories about his relatives in the Arkansas town of Riddle (a name which implies hidden truths about its purported ex-resident).
 Marcia can see how he can connect with an audience emotionally, as he says how a man one dislikes earlier in the day becomes a best friend in the loneliness of the night.
 He offers up a passionate rendition of a blues song as he accompanies himself with his “Mama guitar.”
 He says that the instrument, an object, means more to him than any woman he encountered.
 This statement is telling, because we learn that he views people, especially women, as being disposable.

 Marcia plays her recording for her uncle, J. B. Jeffries (Howard Smith), the radio station owner, who wants to hire Rhodes for a spot on the air.
 They have to track him down after his release from jail.
 Rhodes is not enthusiastic at first, saying the offer sounded too much like a job, which means it was too much like work.
 He, like many Americans, wants his freedom from anything that will tie him down.
 He is headed for Florida, where he will do some fishing.
 Jeffries admits to a yearning to go fishing, but when asked by Rhodes why doesn’t he go, says he can’t afford to.
 These two men at this point illustrate the opposing elements in the American mythos – the respect for hard work and responsible behavior, and the lust for unencumbered, self-satisfying freedom.
 Marcia reels Rhodes in with the capitalistic lure when she tells him he can make enough money to fly to Florida if he does the show.
 Rhodes easily says goodbye to his traveling companion, Beanie (Rod Brasfield), who just as nonchalantly shrugs off his fellow traveler’s departure, since both men know the solitary code of the vagrant.
 But, at this point, Rhodes doesn’t want to get rid of his old clothes, always looking for that quick getaway.

-Rhodes’ on-the-air persona connects with people, because he instinctively knows how to provide what they want to hear.
+Rhodes’s on-the-air persona connects with people, because he instinctively knows how to provide what they want to hear.
 The masses work hard every day, so he says that they are pushed by bosses to “hurry,” which is always associated with jobs.
 But, he had a cousin named Harry, who rushed around, so he was nicknamed “Hurry.”
 One day, while running quickly, he tripped, and killed himself.
 His relatives put a sign on his grave which said he was in a hurry to get there.
 With such a story, he wins over his audience by sympathizing with their plight, but doing so in a down-to-earth humorous way.
 He woos female listeners by saying how the men in their lives don’t appreciate them (which is, as we see, exactly how Rhodes mistreats women).

 Early on, Rhodes realizes his ability to be a Pied Piper, manipulating the behavior of those listening to his voice.
 He gets into a bar fight with jealous Sheriff Big Jeff, (who is running for mayor), because of how much time Marcia spends with Rhodes.
 He says the sheriff’s name is a joke, and notes where he comes from, they find out who should be spared useful labor because of their limitations.
 So, to see if Big Jeff would make a better dogcatcher than a mayor, he says on the air that the townspeople should bring their dogs over to Big Jeff’s house.
 The citizens fill the sheriff’s yard with their dogs in what for them is a humorous activity, but which shows the seriousness of Rhodes’ potential influence.
-He tells the children of the town on a hot day to go over to the studio owner’s house, without Jeffries’ knowledge, so they can swim in his pool.
+He tells the children of the town on a hot day to go over to the studio owner’s house, without Jeffries’s knowledge, so they can swim in his pool.
 This action makes him appear to be a sort of champion of the downtrodden, revolting against those more fortunate than themselves.
 Marcia asks him what it feels like to be able to say anything which can change peoples’ behavior.
-He first seems not to realize this power, but then there is a look of epiphany on Rhodes’ face as he says, “yeah, I guess I can.”
+He first seems not to realize this power, but then there is a look of epiphany on Rhodes’s face as he says, “yeah, I guess I can.”
 He makes advances on Marcia, and when she responds coolly, he says she is putting up a front, because all women want the same thing underneath.
 So, he shows how he wants to reduce everyone to his baser level.
 She implies that he has not lacked company, because many of the local women have sought him out.

 Rhodes begins to get wider press attention.
 Then others come calling, looking for a way to cash in on his budding notoriety.
 He acquires an entertainment agent, who gets his percentage by landing Rhodes an offer to appear on a Memphis television station.
 Rhodes is a good negotiator, and gets his price, bringing Marcia with him.
 So, she, too, is benefiting from his success.
 At the Pickett train station, the whole town comes out to say goodbye.
 On the surface, he acts like they are his family, but as soon as he turns his head away from the crowd, he says how he is glad to leave this “dump.”
 When he sees the scowl on Marcia's face, he covers up by saying he was just kidding, and she should “know better than to believe everything I say.”
 But, that is precisely the problem with his audience – they don’t know him enough to realize that underneath that big smile and laugh, he is not always telling the truth.

 One of the writers at the Memphis station is Mel Miller (Walter Matthau), who Rhodes disdainfully calls “Vanderbilt ’44,” referring to the year Mel graduated from that college.
 We again see the contempt toward the educated, probably coming from an inferiority complex which derives from a deprived upbringing, a disdain which Rhodes champions among those who share his background.
 He rejects scripts, and ad-libs.
 The audience can identify with his lack of sophistication about TV cameras.
 Not only does he control what is said on the program, he even gives the cameraman direction, telling him to do a close-up on him.
-The camera becomes a perfect instrument to focus on and magnify his narcissism and desire for power (similar to what some politicians, past and present, use TV to do).
+The camera becomes a perfect instrument to focus on and magnify his narcissism and desire for power (similar to what some politicians, past and present, use TV and other media to do).
 The studio wants to package him their way, building on the cliché populist image he presented in Pickett.
 But, what Marcia admires, initially, about Rhodes is that “he is his own man.”
 He, instead of telling folksy stories, says he went walking the first night in Memphis, and encountered a black woman, whose house burned down, which she cannot rebuild because she couldn’t afford insurance.
 He brings her onstage, a courageous act at the time to bring an African American on camera in a southern state, as Mel points out.
 He urges each viewer to contribute twenty-five cents, no more, since they can’t afford it (relying on their charity without exploiting it).
 Plenty of money is received, but Rhodes grandstands the generosity by having staff bring in wheelbarrows full of coins.
 But, this use of his popularity shows how it can be used for a beneficial purpose.
 He even spouts a humanitarian belief, when he says there, “ain’t nothing you can’t do when you let the best part of you take over.”
 Unfortunately, as he becomes more famous and wealthy, he does not practice what he preaches.

 At this point, though, Rhodes is still in maverick mode, and is more concerned about acting independently, even if it does not appear to be to his benefit.
 He makes fun of the mattress sponsor for his program, owned by a man named Luffler (Charles Irving).
 When Rhodes refuses to “kowtow” to a wealthy man’s interests, it appears Luffler will fire him.
 He stops by Marcia's hotel room to say goodbye, saying they got a good ride for their money, and shook things up for a while.
 She is so moved by his strong individualism, that she kisses him and invites him into her room to spend the night.